Enter your email below to receive weekly updates from the Ashton College blog straight to your inbox.

 Once you have determined your background is a fit for the home inspector field, it’s time to consider if you’re prepared to take on the extensive amount of education to become licensed.
 Home inspection courses take about 150 hours of instruction and range from $3,000 to $6,000 in tuition costs.
 While you will find a home inspection course online, there are also courses that are taught in class.
 The flexibility of online learning can save time, but it comes down to understanding how you learn best.
 Given the extensive nature of home inspector training, you want to be sure to choose the learning style that suits you best.

-Once you have completed the course, you will need to take one of the qualifying exams recognized by Consumer Protection BC.
+Once you have completed the course, you will need to take one of the qualifying exams as required in different provinces.
 After you pass the exam, you’ll need to spend 50 hours of on-site experience with an approved home inspection trainer.
 You’ll need to track your hours and submit a report with your application for licensing.

 The subsequent steps are more administrative in nature.
 You will need to arrange for: a peer recommendation letter, a municipal business licence, a criminal record check, liability insurance then apply for your licence.

-Good luck to you as you start your career as a home inspector in BC.
+Good luck to you as you start your career as a home inspector.